 and unmarked (but unverified) graves.
 That's not what the new statute says, though.
 Under the definitions, such a cemetery might still meet the definition of an unverified cemetery.

 Third, any person, including a landowner, who finds an unknown or abandoned cemetery must file notice with the county clerk as provided by the Texas Health & Safety Code (Section 711.011).
 The notice must also be mailed to the landowner on record with the county appraisal district.
+These notices must be filed within ten days of the discovery.
 A person who discovers an unverified cemetery must file notice with the Texas Historical Commission on a form provided by the commission, with similar notice to the landowner on record with the appraisal district.
 The landowner is given thirty days for response or comment.
 The Texas Historical Commission must determine whether the cemetery exists or not, and make the appropriate filing (Section 711.0111).

 In counties with a population greater than 525,000, a landowner may not maintain or locate a feed pen for hogs, cattle, or horses, a slaughter pen, or a slaughterhouse within 500 feet of a cemetery.